 How to take Panadeine Forte

-The label on your pack of Panadeine Forte will tell you how to take your medicine and how often.
+The label on your pack of Panadeine Forte will tell you how to take your medicine

 If you are unsure about the directions ask your doctor or pharmacist.

 Do not take more than the dose your doctor or pharmacist has directed.